How is the writing of insurance contracts regulated in your jurisdiction?

 The first thing to consider when transferring personal data to a third country is if there is an “adequacy decision”.
 An adequacy decision means that the European Commission has decided that a third country or an international organization ensures an adequate level of data protection.
 Transfer can also be done through ensuring appropriate protection measures, or in special situations and single cases.

 To what extent are insurers subject to ESG regulation or oversight?
-Are there regulations/requirements specific to insurers?
-If so, briefly describe the range measures imposed.
+Are there regulations/requirements, including in connection with managing climate change and climate change related financial risks specific to insurers?
+If so, briefly describe the range of measures imposed.

 Norway has implemented several regulations that relate to the environmental, social and governance topics and we expect more to come.
+It is expected that further regulations will be in line with the implementation of the Green Deal in Norwegian legislation, national adopted climate policy targets and guidelines from European financial supervisory authorities on sustainability risk and risk management.

-The Norwegian Accounting Act
+The Norwegian Accounting Act:

 Effective in July 2021, the section 3-3c of the Norwegian Accounting Act was modified for Norwegian companies that aren’t regarded as small companies cf. the Norwegian Accounting Act section §1-6.
 In addition to the key ESG factors such as human rights, employee rights, social conditions, external environment and combatting of corruption, there have been added factors for gender and non-discrimination.

-Proposal from the Government
+Proposal from the Government:

-In 8.
-Desember 2021, the Norwegian Government proposed that insurance companies must identify any significant exposures to climate risk, and assess the effect of climate change scenarios.
+On 8 December 2021, the Norwegian Government proposed that insurance companies must identify any significant exposures to climate risk, and assess the effect of climate change scenarios.
 The requirement for such scenario analyses is not applied to low-risk companies.
 The proposal further means that by 2023, EIOPA will assess the capital requirements for assets or activities with environmental or social purposes.
 EIOPA shall also regularly assess the calibration of the capital requirement for natural disaster risk.

-The EBA Guidelines and sustainable finance
+The EBA Guidelines and sustainable finance:

 The EU regulations on sustainable finance will be implemented in Norwegian law via the EEA Agreement.

 The taxonomy reporting requirements initially apply to large listed insurance companies with over 500 employees.
-Going forward, the EU plans to expand the reporting requirement to include all large companies regardless if they are listed or not.
+Going forward, the EU plans to expand the reporting requirement to include all large companies regardless of if they are listed or not.
 The taxonomy reporting includes insurance companies that are offering investment products where they must provide information about e.g. how much of the underlying investments are green in accordance with taxonomy requirements.

 For taxonomy reporting, this will in practice mean 1.
 January 2023 and the first requirement of reporting will be in the annual reporting for 2022.
 However, the Norwegian authorities have recommended that the Norwegian actors who will be covered by the requirements report on the taxonomy already in the annual reporting for 2021.